PCOS: Diagnosis, Research & Management

 Importantly, some people with PID may not experience any symptoms, underscoring the critical importance of regular gynaecological check-ups for early detection and treatment.

-PID can be diagnosed through a combination of medical history review, pelvic examination, and sometimes imaging tests such as ultrasound or MRI.
+In London, a PID can be diagnosed through a combination of medical history review, pelvic examination, and sometimes imaging tests such as ultrasound or MRI.
 Laboratory tests may also be carried out to identify the specific bacteria causing the infection.

 Early diagnosis and treatment of PID are essential to prevent complications.
 Treatment usually consists of antibiotics to eliminate the infection.
 In severe cases, hospitalisation and intravenous antibiotics may be required.